The new regulation

 - Review your suppliers and supplier contracts.
 You will need to ensure that you have the contractual rights to insist on compliance from your Processors if you use them.

-- Put in place a data breach notification procedure, including detection and response capabilities.
+- Put in place a data breach notification procedure, including detection and response capabilities (see point 5).
 You may need to consider purchasing special insurance.

 - If applicable, appoint a data protection officer.
-Even if not applicable, this is a worthwhile role to nominate internally.
+If not applicable, you must nominate an individual to take responsibility for GDPR compliance activity.

 - Train staff on all aspects of the regulations, data storage, processing, disposal, liaison with individuals themselves, areas of risk (from data transfer to malicious attack), and procedures to deal with data breach

-- Prepare for and undertake regular internal compliance audits in order to identify and rectify issues.
+- Check your processes regularly in order to identify and rectify issues.

 This is not a complete guide.
 It is intended only as an introduction and overview.
 For more detailed information please visit the Information Commissioner’s Office web site which also has useful guidance notes.